phimage/Prephirences/README.md

 By using remote preferences you can remotely control the behavior of your app.

 If you use [Alamofire](https://github.com/Alamofire/Alamofire), [Alamofire-Prephirences](https://github.com/phimage/Alamofire-Prephirences) will help you to load preferences from remote JSON or Plist

+## Encrypt your preferences ##
+You can use framework [CryptoPrephirences](https://github.com/phimage/CryptoPrephirences) to encrypt/decrypt your preferences using cipher from [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift)

 # Setup #